Duke Law Institute on Law, Language, & Culture

 The Institute is a preparatory course for foreign students, attorneys, and scholars seeking an introduction to U.S. law and legal education.
 It is especially useful for those who wish to prepare for attending law school in the United States in Master of Laws (LLM) programs.
 The Institute’s three-week intensive course introduces students to common law doctrines, U.S. legal writing, legal English, the U.S. legal system, and the U.S. law school experience.

-While the majority of SILLC students then matriculate in the Duke Law or another LLM program, SILLC students can also include law students and attorneys who want to improve their legal English while receiving an introduction to the U.S. legal system but who do not intend to immediately, if ever, enroll in an LLM program.
+While the majority of Institute students matriculate in the Duke Law or another LLM program, the program also welcomes law students and attorneys who want to improve their legal English while receiving an introduction to the U.S. legal system but who do not intend to immediately, if ever, enroll in an LLM program.

-SILLC students will be introduced to common law analysis and legal writing.
+Institute students will be introduced to common law analysis and legal writing.
 Through both lectures and practice, students will learn important skills such as briefing a case, structuring a legal argument, and learning how to use proper citation.
-Because of the size, SILLC provides an excellent opportunity for students to get know each other well and creates many lifelong friendships, as well as a professional network.
+Because of its small size, the Institute provides an excellent opportunity for students to get to know each other well, to create lifelong friendships, and to expand their professional network.

 Even for native speakers of English, U.S. law school can feel like a foreign world, with its own culture, language, and rules.
 A good introduction to this world is especially important for students or scholars who are not native English speakers.
 The Institute on Law, Language, and Culture is designed to be just that introduction.